shunanya/API_Backend/README.md

 ```
     revoke_client_cert.sh -c <client name>
 ```
-So now the same request from Postman will be refused.
+So now the same request from Postman (without any changes in request) will be refused.

 - **Note**: usage of PFX certificate in server sometimes does not allow to revoke the certificate in contrast of PEM certificate that is always working perfectly.